CalebJohn/infinitemonkeytheorem/content/posts/CustomAddress.md

     # Securely save the private key
 ```

 You might think this process will be too slow, and you'd be correct for longer personalizations.
-But, for short customizations (~5 characters) the generation can be done in a few minutes[:A naive implementation written in go running on my laptop generates ~16,000 addresses/sec].
+But, for short customizations (~5 characters) the generation can be done in a few minutes[:A naive implementation written in go running on my laptop generates ~16,000 addresses/sec.
+5 characters means ((1/16)^5 * 16000)^-1 = ~1 minute to generate.].

 And that's all.
 I leave it as an exercise for the reader to implement the code for themselves (hint: take a look at [`go-ethereum`](https://github.com/ethereum/go-ethereum)).